abourdon/shprofile/README.md

 ##### Combine naming conventions

 Of course, execution order and execution type can be combined.

-For instance:
+Let's take an example:

 ```
 $HOME/